-Thanks to the minimally invasive procedure, the duration of the operation is shortened; As a rule, the intervention lasts almost two hours.
-This leads to a shorter post-operative time in the intensive care unit, to fewer blood transfusions and to faster extubating and faster mobilization of the patient.
-This attractive process is an interesting option and the TAVI process, which has not been used for so long.
+The aortic valve replacement is a minimally invasive procedure performed by using a mini thoracotomy.
+With this procedure only a 4-5cm long incision between the ribs is needed, allowing to access the heart without opening the chest.
+Thanks to the minimally invasive procedure, the duration of the operation is shortened; As a rule, the intervention lasts about two hours.
+This leads to a shorter post-operative time in the intensive care unit, to fewer blood transfusions, to faster extubating and faster mobilization of the patient.
+This minimally invasive procedure is an interesting alternative for the TAVI process, which has not been used for so long.

 Minimally invasive or «TAVI»

 Aortic stenosis is the classic disease of old age and can affect up to 25% of people over 80 years of age.
 In order to replace the aortic valve that has been stenosed over the years, aortic valve replacement has been performed up to now via median sternotomy.
 In this procedure, the sternum must be sawed open in the middle to create access to the heart.
 Sternotomy is also considered the standard access for all other conventional heart operations.

 In aortic valve replacement, the aorta is cannulated after the sternotomy and the heart-lung machine is connected to it.
 The patient is then cooled, the aorta is cross-clamped, and the heart is temporarily immobilized by cardioplegia.
 During this ischemic period, the calcified aortic valve can be surgically removed, and a new prosthesis can be sewn into the aortic annulus.
 The procedure is considered the "gold standard" in the treatment of aortic valve stenosis, with excellent long-term results and a low surgical mortality .